low-rb/low_type/README.md

 - Class methods `Array[]`/`Hash[]` are subclassed at runtime for the enumerable type syntax to work (but only for the class the `LowType` module is included in).
   While `LowType::Array/Hash` behave just like `Array/Hash`, equality comparisons may be affected in some situations
 - The `type()` method dynamically adds a `.with_type=()` method to your referenced instance

-If you know what you're doing and how to work around the above limitations then you should be fine.

 ### `with_type=()`